英語汁 / Eigo-jiru

 The difference in vocabularies between British English and American English

-There must be some interesting discoveries… ✨
+There are sure to be some interesting discoveries. ✨

 Eggplant?
 Courgette???